open-contracting/standard/docs/schema/records_reference.md

 #### Linked releases

-A linked release is composed by the release's `tag` and `date` and the release package `url` in which the release is packaged and published.
+A linked release is composed by the release `tag` and `date` and the release package URL.
-As a release package can contain multiple releases, for each linked release URL, it must be possible for a consuming application to look up each URL, retrieve a release package, and locate the release inside it.
+For each linked release package URL, it must be possible for a consuming application to look up each URL, retrieve a release package, and locate the release inside it.
-In order to locate the specific release inside a release package, the `id` of the release must be appended to the package URL using a fragment identifier.
+As a release package can contain multiple releases, in order to locate the specific release referenced by the linked release, the `id` of the release must be appended to the package URL using a fragment identifier

 An example releases section is given below.